Coinbene/API-CAPITAL-ACCOUNT-Documents/openapi-capital-account-rest-en.md

 asset | string | Recharge currency
 chain | string | Some currencies use this field to identify different chains.
-For example, usdt, where the value is "eth", "BTC" address | string | Coin address addressTag | string|This label is required for recharging some currencies, such as XRP and EOS.
-Do not return this field if not required depositLimit | string | Minimum recharging amount.
+For example, usdt, where the value is "eth", "BTC" address | string | Coin address addressTag | string|This label is required for recharging some currencies, such as XRP and EOS. depositLimit | string | Minimum recharging amount.
 Recharging less than this amount will not be received blockNumber | string | Number of recharge block confirmations